Who the heck is Ora Smith? She’s taken many personality tests trying to figure that out.

 What does your family think of your writing?

 None of my four sons have an interest in historical fiction.
-I think (hope!) they enjoyed the picture book because I used their children in it as my models.
+I think (hope!) they enjoyed the picture books because I used their children in them as my models.
 They all love SciFi, which I like too.
 I like most all genres, however, I read historical fiction and memoir the most.
 My husband thinks of my writing as my hobby.
 My daughter is supportive and encouraging with all my endeavors and I love her for it!
 My siblings and mother are supportive.
 Most are “advance readers” of my books and have had helpful suggestions.
 I have two brothers who also write.
 My (now deceased) father taught middle-grade history and English.
 Both of my parents loved history and took us eight children across the USA numerous times during my father’s summer breaks.
 We stopped at every historical marker.
 I have been to 48 states, most multiple times.
 I have a deep love for America and its people. *Maine and Alaska—I’ll see you two one of these days.

 What was one of the most surprising things you learned in creating your books?